TobyRas1992/myFlix-client/README.md

 # myFlix-client
 This repo is for the client-side of my myFlix application built using the MERN stack.

-myFlix is an app that provides users with information on different films, directors, and genres from a movie database.
+myFlix is an app that provides users with information on different films, directors, and genres from a movie database :popcorn:
 Users can sign up, update their information, and add films to their list of favorites.

 ## Motivation
 I wanted to built a client-side app that worked together with a movie database that I have built using Node.js, Express, and MongoDB.

-## Screenshots
+## Demo

 ## Tech/framework used
 **Built with**